Stability of Rellich-Sobolev type inequality involving Hardy term for bi-Laplacian: Abstract

-where $C_{\mu,1}$, $C_{\mu,1}$ and $\mathcal{S}_\mu$ are constants depending on $\mu$, furthermore equality only holds for some radial functions, which is a key ingredient in analyzing the blow-up phenomena of solutions to various elliptic equations on bounded or unbounded domain.
-Moreover, by using spectral estimate combined with a compactness argument, we give the remainder term of above inequality. }
+where $C_{\mu,1}$, $C_{\mu,2}$ and $\mathcal{S}_\mu$ are constants depending on $N$ and $\mu$, which is a key ingredient in analyzing the blow-up phenomena of solutions to various elliptic equations on bounded or unbounded domains.
+Then by using spectral analysis combined with a compactness argument, we consider the stability of this inequality.
+Furthermore, we derive a remainder term inequality in the weak Lebesgue-norm sense in a subdomain with finite Lebesgue measure. }